davidtrestini/PNpedia/README.md

 Suggestions are also welcome.

 If you have used this repository for you academic work, please acknowledge it by citing the repository.
-For this, just click on "Cite this repository" in the "About" section of the right-hand side of the page, and copy-paste the BibTeX file.
+For this, just click on ``Cite this repository`` in the ``About`` section of the right-hand side of the page, and copy-paste the BibTeX file.